Zidi42/PortfolioSite/replit.md

 # Muhammad Zahid Portfolio Website

 ## Overview
-This is a modern portfolio website for Muhammad Zahid, a web developer showcasing his skills, projects, services, and professional experience.
-The application is built as a full-stack web application with a React frontend and Express.js backend, featuring a clean, professional design with comprehensive sections including projects, skills, testimonials, blog, and contact information.
-The site includes placeholder ad spaces throughout the layout and implements a responsive design pattern suitable for professional portfolio presentation.
+This is a modern portfolio website for Muhammad Zahid, a full-stack developer showcasing his skills, projects, services, and professional experience.
+The application is built as a full-stack web application with a React frontend and Express.js backend, featuring a sleek black theme design inspired by professional portfolio layouts.
+The site includes comprehensive sections for projects, skills, testimonials, blog, contact information, and implements EmailJS integration for contact form functionality.
+All placeholder images and ad spaces have been removed for a clean, professional presentation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Design style: Dark theme with black background and professional layout inspired by modern portfolio designs.
+Contact details: muhammad.zahid2114@gmail.com, +92 341 8463754, Gujranwala, Pakistan.
+EmailJS integration enabled for contact form submissions.

 ## System Architecture